At a glance

 Siamese cats carry the Himalayan gene, which is a mutation at the C locus (a fixed position on a chromosome where a particular gene is located), causing partial albinism on warmer parts of the body.
 The gene is recessive to the full-colour C gene, which means the cat needs two copies (homozygous) for the Siamese colour to show up.

 Mating a Siamese to a Siamese will only ever produce Siamese coloured kittens.
 If you mate a Siamese to a black cat, you will get black offspring which will carry one dose of the Siamese (cs) gene at the C locus.
 That is unless the black cat also carries the recessive cs gene, in which case there is a 1 in 4 chance one of the kittens will be born pointed (ie: displaying the Himalayan colouration).

 Tyrosine is an enzyme necessary for the production of melanin, the major pigment in the cat’s skin, hair and eyes which gives it its colour.
 Siamese and other pointed cats have a defective form of tyrosine which does not function at normal body temperature.
-Genetically, a seal point Siamese is a black cat but due to the tyrosine defect, pigmentation can only appear on areas of the body which are cooler, such as the nose, ears, feet and tail.
+Genetically, a seal point Siamese is a black cat but due to the tyrosine defect, pigmentation can only appear on areas of the body that are cooler, such as the nose, ears, feet and tail.